Mayank-5245/ML_drug_discovery/README.md

   <img src="https://github.com/Mayank-5245/ML_drug_discovery/blob/master/images/confusion-matrix-CatBoost.png" width="250" />
 </p>

+## Statistical analysis

+### Mann-Whitney U Test
+All of the 4 Lipinski's descriptors exhibited statistically significant difference between the actives and inactives.
+(Files are stored in data folder)

 ## Conclusion
 - Performance of all machine learning models used is decent based on 10-fold cross validation of the dataset. `XGBoost` seems to providing the best performance.
 - `Neural Network` achieves a highest score in predicting both classes.